-Inclusion requires the following:
+Inclusion requires the following (Inclusion criteria updated July 2021):

-- 1. Participant or their legal representative, is willing and able to give informed consent for participation in the study, and is willing to comply with all trial procedures - 2.
-Suspected COVID-19 using the NHS syndromic definition, OR symptoms consistent with COVID-19\, with a positive test for SARS-CoV-2 infection within the past 14 days - 3.
+1. Participant or their legal representative, is willing and able to give informed consent for participation in the study, and is willing to comply with all trial procedures

+- 2. A positive test for SARS-CoV-2 infection within the past 14 days (patient reported PCR test or lateral flow test result), with symptoms consistent with COVID-19 - 3.
 Symptoms must have started within the past 14 days and be ongoing